archivesspace/archivesspace/README.md

 ## Set up your MySQL database

-Next, create an empty database in MySQL and grant access to a dedicated ArchivesSpace user (this example uses username `as` and password `as123`):
+Next, create an empty database in MySQL and grant access to a dedicated ArchivesSpace user.
+The following example uses username `as` and password `as123`.

+**NOTE: WHEN CREATING THE DATABASE, YOU MUST SET THE DEFAULT CHARACTER ENCODING FOR THE DATABASE TO BE `utf8`.** This is particularly important if you use a MySQL client to create the database (e.g. Navicat, MySQL Workbench, phpMyAdmin, etc.).

          $ mysql -uroot -p